 Microcrystalline cellulose, often referred to as MCC is refined wood pulp produced in a controlled environment.
 It’s a white powder that doesn’t have any taste or smell.

 MCC is an inert substance, meaning it’s chemically inactive and will not react with other ingredients, it’s commonly used as a bulking agent, binder, glidant, disintegrant and an auxiliary suspending agent.
 It is considered to be one of the most versatile excipients.

-MCC is great excipient for both tablet production and capsule production.
+MCC is a great excipient for pressing tablets and filling empty capsules.

-- MCC has excellent compressibility properties will increase the compressibility of your formulation.
+- MCC has excellent compressibility properties will increase the compressibility of your formulation when making tablets

-- Microcrystalline Cellulose helps with flow allowing formulations to move smoothly through machinery ensuring consistent table weights.
+- Microcrystalline Cellulose helps with flow allowing formulations to move smoothly through your capsule filling machinery ensuring consistent capsule weights

 - As well as being odourless, tasteless and non-reactive, MCC also has a low bulk density which will lead to higher dilution and packing density